First, in four sentences or less, give me a quick introduction to SOAP.

 In all SOAP literature, the SOAP message structure is usually represented in some common, ordinary diagram that looks something like this:

-OK – perhaps most SOAP books don’t present diagrams exactly like this one, but I bet they wish they did.
-Note that a SOAP message has three primary parts - the envelope, the header, and an incredible body section.
+Note that a SOAP message has three primary parts - the envelope, the header, and a body section.

 Like many protocols, an "envelope" encapsulates the entire message.
 The content of the message resides in the message body while an optional header block is used to include information that might be needed by the receiver but isn’t strictly part of the message content (like login and password information, state, or transaction context).
 The SOAP standard calls for the entire message to be in XML.
 A SOAP message is just XML that conforms to a certain structure defined by the SOAP standard.